leemcloughlin/gofarmhash/README.md

 # gofarmhash
-Port of Google's Farmhash version 1.0.0 to, pure, Go
+Port of Google's Farmhash version 1.0.0 to pure Go

 For more on Farmhash see https://code.google.com/p/farmhash/

 Farmhash is a successor to Cityhash (also from Google).
-Farmhash, like Cityhash before it, use ideas from Austin Appleby's MurmurHash?.
+Farmhash, like Cityhash before it, use ideas from Austin Appleby's MurmurHash.

 <h2>Installation</h2>